Key in lock symbolizing inheriting a house that is paid off

 There are several ways to get a home valuation:

-• Real estate agents: Real estate professionals can provide a comparative market analysis (CMA), which compares your property to similar properties in the same area that have sold recently.
+• Real estate agents: Real estate professionals can provide a comparative market analysis (CMA), which compares your property to similar properties in the same area that have sold recently and can also help you determine an accurate price.
 This is often a free service and can give you a decent estimate of your property’s value.

 • Professional appraisers: A professional property appraiser will conduct a thorough onsite inspection and consider multiple factors, including the property’s location, condition, size, any improvements made, and the selling prices of comparable properties in the vicinity.